Register your dog

 Pay your dog registration

-- internet banking - please quote the code on your invoice
+For internet banking, please quote the code on your invoice.
+Here's our bank details

-Let us know if you change your address or the dog's ownership changes.
+Please tell us if you change your address or the dog's ownership changes.

 Q. Do I need to tell you if I've transferred from another district